Once Upon a Time in America: Critical reception

-On the review aggregator website Rotten Tomatoes, Once Upon a Time in America has an approval rating of 85% based on 55 reviews, with an average score of 8.50/10.
+On the review aggregator website Rotten Tomatoes, Once Upon a Time in America has an approval rating of 86% based on 56 reviews.
 The website's critic consensus reads: "Sergio Leone's epic crime drama is visually stunning, stylistically bold, and emotionally haunting, and filled with great performances from the likes of Robert De Niro and James Woods."
 On Metacritic, the film has a weighted average score of 75 out of 100 based on reviews from 20 critics, indicating "generally favorable" reviews.

 The film has been ranked as one of the best films of the gangster genre.
 In Empire magazine, critic Adam Smith compared the film favorably to The Godfather, saying, "Leone's film is arguably the better of the two – if the less popular – eschewing, as it does, the soapy melodramatics of Coppola's family saga in favour of less audience-friendly, but more intriguing, ambiguity and symbolism."

 When Sight & Sound asked several UK critics in 2002 what their favorite films of the last 25 years were, Once Upon a Time in America placed at number 10.
 In 2015, the film was ranked at number nine on Time Outs list of the 50 best gangster films of all time, while in 2021, The Guardian cited it as the fourth greatest mobster film ever made.
 In 2023, The A.V.
 Club ranked it seventh in its list of the greatest gangster movies of all time.